 Wait until you have completed the file to perform this function.
 Once you have run this, any additional sections will have to be manually added to the TOC and linked.
 Deleting the TOC will not remove the link codes in the sections throughout the document.
 That must be done manually.

-While we refer to the code in this program as "HTML", some traditional HTML codes have been replace by CSS codes and some HTML codes are no longer supported by the latest browsers.
-The FONT command, in particular, which was used for changing colors, font size, type faces, etc., are no longer recommended for use.
+While we refer to the code in this program as "HTML", some traditional HTML codes have been replaced by CSS codes and some HTML codes are no longer supported by the latest browsers.
+The FONT command, in particular, which was used for changing colors, font size, type faces, etc., is no longer recommended for use.